cran-task-views/Epidemiology/Epidemiology.md

   resistance (AMR) data analysis and to work with microbial and antimicrobial properties by using evidence-based methods and reliable reference data such as LPSN ([Parte *et al.* 2020](https://doi.org/10.1099/ijsem.0.004332)).
-- `r pkg("cleanepi")`: Provides functions to clean epidemiological data.
-It is designed to work with the `linelist` package and provides functions to check for missing data, validate dates, and ensure that variables are in the correct format.
 - `r pkg("diyar")`: Links records of individuals across multiple datasets.

 ## Data